pyta-uoft/website/index.md

 ### E1102: Not callable {#E1102}

-This error occurs when you call an object which has not been inferred to a callable object.
-In the following example, we should not call x() because x is a variable which is not callable.
+This error occurs when you try to call a value which is not a function.
+In the following example, we should not call `x()` because `x` refers to a value which is an integer, not a function.

 ~~~~ {include="E1102_not_callable"}
 ~~~~